WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>TRUE
    </td>
-   <td>Describes the purpose for which the data source shares personal data as described in the data agreement [values based on W3C DPV Purposes]
+   <td>The purpose for which the data source shares personal data as described in the data agreement [values based on W3C DPV Purposes]
    </td>
   </tr>
   <tr>